 Overview

-The Software Preservation Network endeavors to ensure that cultural memory institutions and related entities understand the rapidly changing landscape of software preservation so they may make informed decisions about their collections, workflows, and service portfolio.
-We do this through a diverse set of activities that exist along the Software Preservation Network Research Continuum.
+The Software Preservation Network endeavors to ensure that research and memory institutions and related entities understand the rapidly changing landscape of software preservation so they may make informed decisions about their collections, workflows, and service portfolios.
 Through our affiliated projects and the focused work of the Research-in-Practice Working Group, SPN infuses all of its work with a powerful combination of curiosity and rigor.

 Working Group